Monotonicity and Competitive Equilibrium in Cake-cutting: Welfare-Maximizing Rules

 The concavity of $w$, together with the inequalities (\ref{eq:Hsmall1}) and (\ref{eq:Hsmall2}), imply the following two inequalities:

 By the optimality of $X$:

 Combining \ref{eq:wcon1}, \ref{eq:wcon2} and \ref{eq:wcon3} together yields

 So if we modify division $Y$ by transferring $H^z$ from $j$ back to $i$, the welfare weakly increases.
 Moreover, after the transfer, the pair $(i,j)$ is no longer a bad pair (either one of the agents becomes indifferent, or the conceded slice becomes empty).
 Moreover, no new bad pairs are created by the transfer, since no agents became lucky/unlucky.
-Therefore, we can remove the bad pairs one by one, until we get a new division $Y'$, which has the same welfare of $Y$ but no bad pairs.
+Therefore, we can remove the bad pairs one by one, until we get a new division $Y'$, which has at least the same welfare of $Y$ but no bad pairs.
 This implies that the absolute $w$-maximizer is upwards-RM.

-For downwards-RM the proof is similar: again, $X$ is the old division (of the larger cake) and $Y$ is the new division (of the smaller cake). define a bad pair as a pair $(i,j)$ such that: \begin{itemize} \item Agent $i$ is \emph{lucky}, i.e, $\vabs_i(Y_i)>\vabs_i(X_i)$; \item Agent $j$ is \emph{unlucky}, i.e, $\vabs_j(Y_j)<\vabs_j(X_j)$; \item Agent $i$ has taken a positive slice from agent $i$, i.e, $Y_i\cap X_j$ is positive. \end{itemize} If there are no lucky agents in $Y$, then we are done.
-Moreover, if there are no bad pairs in $Y$, then the original division $X$ could be modified by giving all lucky and indifferent agents the share they are going to receive in $Y$ (since the cake in division $X$ contains the cake of division Y).
+For downwards-RM the proof is similar: here, $Y$ is the old division (of the larger cake) and $X$ is the new division (of the smaller cake).
+Define a bad pair as a pair $(i,j)$ such that: \begin{itemize} \item Agent $i$ is \emph{lucky}, i.e, $\vabs_i(X_i)>\vabs_i(Y_i)$; \item Agent $j$ is \emph{unlucky}, i.e, $\vabs_j(X_j)<\vabs_j(Y_j)$; \item Agent $i$ has taken a positive slice from agent $i$, i.e, $X_i\cap Y_j$ is positive. \end{itemize} If there are no lucky agents, then we are done.
+Moreover, if there are no bad pairs, then the original division $Y$ could be modified by giving all lucky and indifferent agents the share they are going to receive in $X$ (since the cake of division $Y$ contains the cake of division $X$).
 This makes the lucky agents better-off and does not harm the unlucky agents.
-Hence, if $X$ is welfare-maximizing and there are no bad pairs in $Y$, then $Y$ has no lucky agents at all, and we are done.
-From here, the proof that there exists a division $Y'$ where there are no bad pairs follows the above proof word by word.
+Hence, if $Y$ is welfare-maximizing and there are no bad pairs, then there must be no lucky agents at all, and we are done.
+From here, the proof that there exists a division $X'$ where there are no bad pairs follows the above proof word by word. \end{proof}